Stigma is more deadly than sickness.

 Barriers to Flourishing

-HIV is typically just the tip of the iceburg.
+HIV is typically just the tip of the iceberg.
 Men and women living with HIV face a unique set of barriers beyond the physical effects of the virus, each of which compounds the others.
 People living with HIV are three times more likely to experience significant mental health disruptions than the general population, and the treatment gap continues to widen for those living in material poverty.

 Care isn’t reaching the people who need it most.